The Wacky World of Tex Avery

 The Wacky World of Tex Avery (French: Le Monde fou de Tex Avery) is an animated television series created by Robby London and co-produced by DIC Productions, L.P., Les Studios Tex SARL, Milimetros, M6 and Telcima.

 Both the series and the titular character were named after Tex Avery, an animator who is known for his work at Warner Bros., MGM and Walter Lantz Productions, who had died in 1980, seventeen years before the series' debut.
 The creator describes the show as "a homage to the brilliant, hilarious and groundbreaking animator Tex Avery and the wonderful squash-and-stretch cartoons of his era".
-The series was first broadcast on the French channel M6 on September 3, 1997, and later debuted in syndication in the United States on September 29, ending after one season on November 30 the same year.
-In the following years since it debuted, The Wacky World of Tex Avery has been panned as an "insult" to the cartoonist's legacy, and was only a minimal hit in international territories where Tex Avery’s actual works were lesser known.
+The series was first broadcast on the French channel M6 on September 3, 1997 and later debuted in syndication in the United States on September 29, ending after a single season on November 30 that same year.
+In the following years since it debuted, The Wacky World of Tex Avery has received overwhelmingly negative reviews and has been described as an "insult" to its namesake's legacy.
+It was only a minimal hit in international territories where Tex Avery's actual works were lesser-known.